i3visio/osrframework/README.md

 Intelligence tasks.
 They include references to a bunch of different applications related to username checking, information leaks research, deep web search, regular expressions extraction and many others.
-At the same time, by means of ad-hoc Maltego Maltego transforms, OSRFramework provides a way of making  these queries graphcally.
+At the same time, by means of ad-hoc Maltego Maltego transforms, OSRFramework provides a way of making these queries graphically.

 License: GPLv3+